A huge backlog at China's ports could spoil your holiday shopping this year - KTVZ

 The rate of infections has since improved, and many operations have restarted.

 But the damage has been done.
-Yantian, a port about 50 miles north of Hong Kong which handles goods that would fill 36,000 20-foot containers every day, was shut down for nearly a week late last month after infections were found among dock workers.
-While it has reopened, the port is still operating below capacity, creating a huge backlog of containers waiting to leave and ships waiting to dock.
+Yantian, a port about 50 miles north of Hong Kong, handles goods that would fill 36,000 20-foot containers every day.
+It was shut down for nearly a week late last month after infections were found among dock workers.
+While the port has reopened, it is still operating below capacity, creating a huge backlog of containers waiting to leave and ships waiting to dock.

 The congestion in Yantian has spilled over to other container ports in Guangdong, including Shekou, Chiwan, and Nansha.
 All of them are located either in Shenzhen or Guangzhou, the fourth and fifth largest comprehensive container ports in the world.
 The domino effect is creating a huge problem for the world’s shipping industry.